Especially focuses on finishing the EPs, but also talks about the gig at the Cronos.

 · Spend more time on getting the right guitar sound so that I don't waste time fixing takes.

 · Play bass more aggressively.
+I tend to play too soft at the beginning.

 · Record bass with more treble.
 Frequencies can be removed later if I want a different tone, but they cannot be added to a track that is lacking.